matt-harvey/tabulo/README.md

 <a name="quick-api"></a>
 #### Quick API

-When the columns correspond to methods on the underlying enumerable, you can use the &ldquo;quick API&rdquo;, by passing a symbol directly to `Tabulo::Table.new` for each column.
+When the columns correspond to methods on members of the underlying enumerable, you can use the &ldquo;quick API&rdquo;, by passing a symbol directly to `Tabulo::Table.new` for each column.
 This symbol also provides the column header: